borkdude/blog/posts/babashka-java-reflection-type-hints.md

 argument first, but this isn't necessarily the order in which Java reflection will list those methods.
 I have found out that the order may even be indeterministic over multiple CI runs and JVM implementations or versions.
-What the exact cause of this indeterminism is, I haven't found out yet, but I painfully found out that it exists 😅.
+What the exact cause of this indeterminism is, I don't know, but I found out the hard that it exists 😅.

 So when does the above snippet return `nil`?
 If it chooses the `Runnable` overload.
 Let me show this using a snippet that uses JVM Clojure type hinting,